jsweiss/mcp-panthor/docs/ERRORS.md

 ### Exception Handlers

-Exceptions are routed through a list of exception handlers that act as a stack.
+Throwables are routed through a list of exception handlers that act as a stack.
 We use a stack of separate handlers so different types of exceptions can be handled differently.
 For example, we may want to handle **NotFoundException** differently from **HTTPProblemException** or `\ErrorException`.

-The exception will be sent to the handler that responds that it can handle the exception class type.
+The throwable will be sent to the handler that responds that it can handle the exception class type.
 If the handler responds with `true`, **ErrorHandler** stops processing the stack and assumes the exception was handled.

 Because of the way exceptions are processed through the stack, The **most specific handlers should be first in the stack**.
-Always have a generic `\Exception` handler last.
+Always have a generic `\Throwable` handler last.
 This ensures the exception will always be handled.
 Otherwise the exception will be an **unhandled exception** and cause a *white screen of death*.

 The default handler stack for panthor is as follows: